ckeditor/ckeditor5/docs/tutorials/widgets/implementing-a-block-widget.md

 }
 ```

 You can now execute this command to insert a new simple box.
-Calling:
+Call:

 ```js
 editor.execute( 'insertSimpleBox' );
 ```

-Should result in:
+It should result in:

 {@img assets/img/tutorial-implementing-a-widget-6.png Screenshot of a simple box instance inserted at the beginning of the editor content.}

-You can also try inspecting the `isEnabled` property value (or just checking it in CKEditor&nbsp;5 inspector):
+You can also try inspecting the `isEnabled` property value (or just checking it in the CKEditor&nbsp;5 inspector):

 ```js
 console.log( editor.commands.get( 'insertSimpleBox' ).isEnabled );